Trump says he would beat Oprah in 2020

 "I like Oprah, I don't think she's going to run," he said, repeating, "I don't think she's going to run."

+Asked whether Winfrey was qualified, Sanders said, "Look, I disagree very much on her policies," although Winfrey has no voting record.

+"Is she a successful individual?
+Absolutely.
+But in terms of where she stands on a number of positions, I would find a number of problems with that," Sanders said.

-CNN's Brian Stelter contributed to this report.
+CNN's Brian Stelter and Elizabeth Landers contributed to this report.